Learning to Read the Market

 Don’t make things worse

 This one is particularly relevant for traders who are just starting out and struggling to achieve consistent returns.
 If you’ve had a bad week it might seem like Friday is the perfect opportunity to try and recover your losses.
-However, Friday can also make things a lot worse and if you are trading emotionally on a Friday in an effort to recover loses made over the week it is very easy to make mistakes and stray from your trading plan.
+However, Friday can also make things a lot worse and if you are trading emotionally on a Friday in an effort to recover losses made over the week it is very easy to make mistakes and stray from your trading plan.
 All this does is set you up negatively for the next week of trading after regretting your decisions over the weekend.
 While of course, if a setup occurs that meets all of your plans criteria then it is fine to take it, you should never be entering the market on a Friday in the mindset of “needing” to make money back as this will often set you up for error

 Mind the Gap

 Perhaps the biggest risk of trading on a Friday is the fact that you expose yourself on the Sunday open.
 There is a common phenomenon in Forex markets of the market “gapping” open on a Sunday.
-This is essentially where the market opens at a different price than it closed on Friday and although this can sometimes work in your favour, it also has the potential to work against you.
+This is essentially where the market opens at a different price than it closed on Friday and although this can sometimes work in your favor, it also has the potential to work against you.
 Gaps occur because of the electronic nature of the Forex market which means any orders which weren’t completed on Friday night will be completed at the open, leading to a gap in price.
-While it can be necessary to hold a longer term trade over the weekend, especially if it was opened earlier in the week, it is advisable (for new traders especially) to avoid placing trades late on a Friday.
+While it can be necessary to hold a longer-term trade over the weekend, especially if it was opened earlier in the week, it is advisable (for new traders especially) to avoid placing trades late on a Friday.

-So, hopefully you now have a much better understanding of the unique nature of Friday trading and the sort of risks that can present themselves.
-As always, your focus should be on protecting your risk and sticking to your trading plan and ,If you stay focused and take your time, trading on Friday can be a great way to the week.
+So, hopefully, you now have a much better understanding of the unique nature of Friday trading and the sort of risks that can present themselves.
+As always, your focus should be on protecting your risk and sticking to your trading plan and, if you stay focused and take your time, trading on Friday can be a great way to the week.